WHNT News 19’s “Tools For Teachers” program

 How is the selected teacher honored?

 Every week, a different recipient will receive $319 to be used in the classroom.
-The teacher will also be featured in a news story that airs on WHNT NEWS 19 on Wednesdays at 5 p.m.
+The teacher will also be featured in a news story that airs on WHNT NEWS 19 This Morning on Wednesdays at 6 a.m.